breandan/crypto-koans/README.md

 ### What if you need to share your secret?

 #### We can share the message in person.

 * How do you know you are alone?
 * Is the other person who they say they are?
 * What if your friend lives far away?

 #### We can share the message in public.

-* Strangely, this is the safest way to share a secret.
+* This is the safest way to share a secret.
 Requires that we be very careful.
-* If you need to share a secret message, it’s safest to assume everyone can read it.
+* If you need to share a secret message, it’s best to assume everyone can read it.
 * How do we prevent those who read our message from understanding the contents?

-### How can you share a secret in public without sharing the secret?
+### How can you share a secret message in public without sharing the secret?

-#### We can hide the secret in a secret place
+#### You can hide the secret in a secret place

   * How do we share the location of this place?
   * Can we be sure that no one is watching us?
   * What if someone finds out our hiding spot?

-#### We can hide the secret in plain sight
+#### You can hide the secret in plain sight
   * This technique is called [steganography](https://en.wikipedia.org/wiki/Steganography).
   * What happens if someone is observant?
   * What if someone learns our technique?